 In our use case, we were storing health-related data like patient details(pat_records department), prescriptions given to the patients(Med_Records department), etc in a raw layer in the native form.
-Pertaining to the departments, this data gets generated on a daily, weekly or monthly basis.
+About the departments, this data gets generated on a daily, weekly, or monthly basis.
 The objective was to process the data in a processing layer and relocate it in appropriate folders.

 After lots of research and considering client specific requirements, we selected ADLS Gen 2.

-Below are some reasons why ADLS Gen2 was the best fit for this project:
+Below are some reasons why ADLS Gen2 fitted best for this project:

 - One of the major requirements was the ability to trace the history of processed data without big cost overhead.
 We could achieve this in ADLS Gen 2 by archiving data in each layer.
 ADLS Gen2 supports Hot and Cool storage tiers to store the data.
 This helps to segregate the data in an optimized way.